You can find this document as PDF here.

 All those 3 identifiers together must uniquely identify your database instance you want to monitor.
 When we got these information we can create the service for you and provide you a configuration file.

-We need one section for the machine (host) and one section per database (instance, typically only one per machine).
+We need one section for the machine (host, server) and one section per database (instance, typically only one per machine).

 The following queries are sent against your database for monitoring: